kenakamu/serverless-workshop/Challenge-5-Event-Grid/readme.md

 ## Notifications

 BFYOC would like to incorporate a way to notify other services within the organization about their incoming product feedback.
-Since they are unsure of how many services or teams at BFYOC will be interested, they'd like to employ the [publish-subscriber](https://docs.microsoft.com/en-us/azure/architecture/patterns/publisher-subscriber) pattern so that they can accomodate all the interested parties.
+Since they are unsure of how many services or teams at BFYOC will be interested, they'd like to employ the [publish-subscriber](https://docs.microsoft.com/en-us/azure/architecture/patterns/publisher-subscriber) pattern so that they can accommodate all the interested parties.

 ![Functions and Cosmos DB](../Images/challenge5.png)